evmos/evmos/docs/basics/tokens.md

 # Tokens

-Learn about the the different types of tokens available in Evmos. {synopsis}
+Learn about the the different types of tokens available in Hazlor. {synopsis}

 ## Introduction

-Evmos is a Cosmos SDK-based chain with full EVM support.
+Hazlor is a Cosmos SDK-based chain with full EVM support.
 Because of this architecture, tokens and assets in the network may come from different independent sources: the `bank` module and the `evm` module.

 ## Cosmos Coins